octue/terraform-octue-twined-cluster/README.md

 # terraform-octue-twined-cluster
-A terraform module for deploying a Kubernetes cluster for an Octue Twined service network to google cloud.
+A terraform module for deploying a Kubernetes cluster for an Octue Twined service network to GCP.

 # Infrastructure
+This module is designed to manage multiple environments (e.g. testing, staging, production) in the same GCP project simultaneously.
+Environments provide isolated Twined service networks that can't easily interact with service networks in other environments.

 These resources are automatically deployed for each given environment:
-- An autopilot GKE Kubernetes cluster for running service containers on.
-[Kueue](https://kueue.sigs.k8s.io/) is installed on the cluster to provide a queueing system where questions to Twined services are treated as jobs.
+- An autopilot GKE Kubernetes cluster for running Twined service containers on.
+[Kueue](https://kueue.sigs.k8s.io/) is installed on the cluster to provide a queueing system where questions sent to Twined services are treated as jobs
-- An IAM service account and roles mapped to a Kubernetes service account for the cluster to use to access the resources deployed by the [terraform-octue-twined-core](https://github.com/octue/terraform-octue-twined-core) Terraform module.
-- IAM roles for relevant google service agents
 - A Kueue cluster queue, local queue, and default resource flavour to implement the job queueing system on the cluster
 - A Pub/Sub topic for all Twined service events to be published to
-- An event handler cloud function that stores all events in the event store and dispatches question events to the Kubernetes cluster as a Kueue job
+- An event handler cloud function that stores all events in the event store and dispatches question events to the Kubernetes cluster as Kueue jobs
-- A service registry cloud function that checks if an image exists in the artifact registry repository for requested service revisions
+- A service registry cloud function providing an HTTP endpoint for checking if an image exists in the artifact registry repository for any requested service revisions
+- An IAM service account and roles mapped to a Kubernetes service account for the cluster to use to access the resources deployed by the [terraform-octue-twined-core](https://github.com/octue/terraform-octue-twined-core) Terraform module
+- IAM roles for relevant google service agents

 # Installation and usage

 > [!IMPORTANT]
 > This Terraform module must be deployed **after** the
-> [terraform-octue-twined-core](https://github.com/octue/terraform-octue-twined-core) in the same GCP project.
-You must
+> [terraform-octue-twined-core](https://github.com/octue/terraform-octue-twined-core) module in the same GCP project.
-> deploy both to have a cloud-based Octue Twined services network.
+> Both must be deployed to have a cloud-based Octue Twined services network.
 See
 > [a live example here](https://github.com/octue/twined-infrastructure).

 > [!TIP]
 > Deploy this module in a separate Terraform configuration (directory/workspace) to the
 > [terraform-octue-twined-core](https://github.com/octue/terraform-octue-twined-core)
 > module.
-This allows the option to spin down the Kubernetes cluster provided by the other module while keeping the core
+This allows the option to spin down the Kubernetes cluster while keeping the core resources that contain all
-> resources that contain all data produced by your Twined services.
-Spinning the cluster down entirely can save on
+> data produced by your Twined services available.
+Spinning the cluster down entirely can save on running costs in
-> running costs in periods of extended non-use while keeping all data available.
+> periods of extended non-use while keeping all data available.

 Add the below blocks to your Terraform configuration and run:
 ```shell